Apple's HomePod Mini bursts with new features. Here's how you'll use them

-When Apple unveiled the new HomePod Mini at its October iPhone 12 event, it introduced a litany of next-level features aimed at competing with Google Home/Nest Audio and Amazon's family of Echo speakers.
+When Apple unveiled the new HomePod Mini last week, it introduced a litany of next-level features aimed at competing with Google Home/Nest Audio and Amazon's family of Echo speakers.

 Not only does the compact HomePod Mini's $99 price tag make the Siri-powered smart speaker more affordable than the HomePod ($299), it also includes an array of new features that even the full-size HomePod ($262 at Back Market) and rival speakers lack,, like automatically pairing two HomePod Minis in the same room.